Understanding the Different Types of Financial Aid

 Supplemental Opportunity Grant

 Federal Work-Study provides part-time jobs for students with financial need, allowing them to earn money to help pay education expenses.
 The program encourages community service work and work related to the student’s course of study.
-Learn more about the Work-Study program at Westmoreland here.
+Learn more about the Work-Study program at Westmoreland.

 Direct Student Loans

 The Direct Loan program is provided and administered by the Federal government, U.S. Department of Education.
 Student loan borrowing cannot exceed the cost of attendance, nor may you borrow over the annual and lifetime aggregates that are set for the Direct Loan and your program of study.
 The Department of Education assesses an origination fee on each loan upon disbursement.
 The type of loan you are offered is based upon the results of the FAFSA.
-Learn more here.
+Learn more about the Direct Loan program.

 - Subsidized Direct Loans: The Subsidized Direct Loan is awarded on the basis of need.
 You will not be charged any interest prior to repayment or during any authorized periods of deferment.
 The federal government pays the interest on the loan until the time of repayment.